simbioses/cdxuserman/content/050_development/obib.md

 ### Global Scripts

 OBIB only utilizes the *Deploy* global script, that executes once for each deploys or redeploy task.
-This script loads information from the properties file and from the OBIB Database, and stores this information in the global map to be accessible by the channels.
+This script loads information from the properties file, and from the OBIB Database, and stores this information in the global map to be accessible by the channels.

 ### Code Templates